 Born in New York City, Ross earned a BA in Art and Art History from Yale University in 1974.
 Following an early career in painting and sculpture, Ross began his photographic work in 1994.
 A major milestone in his work was the Hurricane series, begun in 1996.
-The large-scale b&w images depict dramatic ocean waves shot during hurricanes by Ross while in the water and tethered to an assistant on land.
+The large-scale black and white images depict dramatic ocean waves shot during hurricanes by Ross while in the water and tethered to an assistant on land.

-His recent collaborations include a multimedia installation with Pan Gongkai, President of the Central Academy of Fine Arts in Beijing, and a 28' x 28' stained glass wall with architects Mack Scogin and Merrill Elam for the U.S. Federal Courthouse in Austin, Texas.
+His recent collaborations include a multimedia installation with Pan Gongkai, President of the Central Academy of Fine Arts in Beijing, and a 3.5 ton, 28' x 28' stained glass wall with architects Mack Scogin and Merrill Elam for the U.S. Federal Courthouse in Austin, Texas.

 An upcoming solo exhibition, Landscape Seen and Imagined, opens at MASS MoCA in North Adams, Massachusetts in May 2015.